elisabettadecao/elisabettadecao.github.io/research/index.md

 * "Tracing the Genetic Footprints of the UK National Health Service" with Nicolau Martin-Bassols, Pietro Biroli, Massimo Anelli, and Silvia Mendolia. [_Draft available soon_]

 * "The Interplay Between Genetic Endowment and Automation: Evaluating Worker Vulnerability to Employment Shocks from Robotics" with Massimo Anelli, Pietro Biroli, Silvia Mendolia, and Yannick Reichlin. [_Draft available soon_]

-* "A Research Note on Education, Teenage Births and The Role of Genetic Propensities" with Selin Köksal, Nicola Barban, and Marco Francesconi. [_Draft available soon_]

 * "The child disability penalty: A global, comparative approach" with Nicoletta Balbo, Francesco De Luca, Giorgio Nocerino, and Silvia Palmiotto. [_Draft available soon_]